Neverland Ranch: Restoration

 The amusement rides and animals–excluding the llamas–were gone by 2009, replaced with a meditative zen garden and a section decorated with Peter Pan, Jackson's favorite fictional hero.

 In May 2015, it was announced that the Neverland Ranch, renamed Sycamore Valley Ranch, would be put up for sale with an initial asking price of $100 million.
-By that time, Colony NorthStar had completed extensive renovations to the property.
-Many people, including fans, protested and disagreed with the decision.
-Jermaine Jackson, elder brother of Michael, wrote an open letter to Colony NorthStar expressing his disagreement with their decision.
+By that time, Colony NorthStar had completed extensive renovations.
+Many people, including fans, protested the decision.
+Jermaine Jackson wrote an open letter to Colony NorthStar expressing his disapproval.

 As of May 2016, the 2700 acre ranch, jointly owned by the Jackson estate and Colony NorthStar, was put up for sale by Sotheby's International Realty with an asking price of $100 million.
 The price included the 12598 sqft six bedroom Normandy-style mansion, the 4 acre lake with a waterfall, a pool house, three guest houses, a tennis court, and a 5500 sqft movie theater and stage.
 The train station and railway tracks were also included.
-According to Time magazine, the owners were seeking a buyer who did not plan to turn the ranch into a Jackson museum.
+According to Time, the owners were seeking a buyer who did not plan to turn the ranch into a Jackson museum.

 Due to a lack of interest, the asking price of the ranch had fallen to $67 million by February 2017.
 The property was still on the market in early 2018, at the same price, with Coldwell Banker.
 In February 2019, the asking price was reduced to $31 million.
 The listing agent for the ranch said nothing had changed except the price.
 The structures and landscaping are still maintained.

 In December 2020, the billionaire businessman Ronald Burkle, a friend of the Jackson family, purchased the property for $22 million as a "land banking opportunity".
-The ranch was evacuated as the Lake fire burned nearby in 2024.
+The ranch was evacuated as the Lake Fire burned nearby in 2024.